vianarafael/koe/OAUTH_SETUP.md

 # Twitter OAuth Setup Guide

-This guide explains how to set up Twitter OAuth 2.0 for the Koe application.
+This guide explains how to set up Twitter OAuth 2.0 for the EngageMeter application.

 ## Prerequisites